Daomaster/websnap/README.md

 # websnap
 ## How to Run
 1. npm install
-2. bower install
-3. gulp build
+2. Create folder in root directory called 'msgTmp'
-4. npm start
+3. npm start